 You can transfer iPhone HEVC/H.265 videos to computer and save them as H.264 videos with this setting.
 Go to iPhone Settings -> Photos -> Transfer to Mac or PC, and there are two options: Automatic, Keep Originals.
 Tap "Automatic", then the HEVC video or HEIF photo taken by iPhone may be auto converted to the more compatible format H.264 or JEPG when transferring to PC or Mac.
 If you choose "Keep Originals", then the HEVC video recorded by iPhone will be kept in HEVC codec upon transfer.

 Solution 3: Avoid iPhone Saving Video in HEVC Format

 How to disable Apple's HEVC format in iPhone: Apple allows users to record videos in old H.264 codec which is broadly compatible with most devices, video software and operating systems.

 Go to iPhone Settings -> Camera -> Formats -> Tap Most Compatible, then all videos and photos taken with iPhone will be in classic H.264, JPEG.
 And you can steer away the trouble of converting iPhone HEVC to H.264.
 To go back to HEVC codec, choose High Efficiency.
 The Formats setting is only available on iPhone models that can take HEVC videos.

-1) Desktop and mobile hardware that support HEVC decoding and playback
+1. Which hardware can support HEVC decoding and playback?